chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break-VOF/dam-break-VOF.rst

 time step of :math:`0.01` seconds.

 .. note::
-    This example uses an adaptive time-stepping method in which the time-steps are modified during the simulation to keep the maximum value of the CFL condition below a given threshold.
+    This example uses an adaptive time-stepping method, where the time-steps are modified during the simulation to keep the maximum value of the CFL condition below a given threshold.